jrandj/aws-security-specialty/README.md

     * Certificate Management, or more specifically, X.509 certificate management, is the activity of monitoring, facilitating, and executing every certificate process necessary for uninterrupted network operations.

-    * SSL certificates renew automatically, provided you purchased the domain name from Route53 and it's not for a private hosted zone.
+    * SSL certificates renew automatically, provided you purchased the domain name from Route53 and it is not for a private hosted zone.
 You can use Amazon SSL certificates with load balances and CloudFront, but you cannot export the certificates.

 1. Infrastructure as Code (IaC)